If there's one thing worse than the advancing hordes of evil turning up on your doorstep and forcing you onto a long quest to save the world

 - Pajama Sam, the eponymous hero of the children's adventure game series, is never seen outside his footie pajamas.
 The premise of the game is that Sam deals with things that frighten him after he goes to bed, so his "Pajama Sam" superhero persona makes sense.

 - The male or female protagonist in the Playstation game 40 Winks.

 - Patchoulli Knowledge from Touhou.
 Even when she's out solving incidents in the fighting games, she's still wearing her pajamas.
 ZUN says that "It's like how foreigners sleep in their jeans, and go shopping with them too".

 - You in Fable III, if you decide saving the world should be done in your sleeping clothes.

 - Super Mario Galaxy: Rosalina's dress actually resembles a nightgown, which appropriately fits the fact that she lives far out in space, where it is constantly night out (unless if she is orbiting a Sun).

 - Vincent from Catherine spends most of the action sequences wearing polka-dot boxers.
 Not that the ladies are complaining.

 - Phillip of Space Funeral is always dressed in his yellow and black striped pajamas.

-- Johnny Dash, the hero of the PC side-scrolling platform game Monster Bash, published by Apogee.
+- Johnny Dash, the hero of Monster Bash.

 - The entire premise of Knock Knock features the Lodger wandering around his house in the early hours of the day wearing his dressing gown and slippers while avoiding ghosts.